Fairytale of Kathmandu: Defence of Ó Searcaigh

 A year after the film was broadcast, Cathal Ó Searcaigh finally made a detailed defence of all the charges against him in an extensive interview in Hot Press.

-Paddy Bushe, a poet and filmmaker who became friends with Cathal O'Searcaigh after making a documentary about him, released that film, titled The Truth about Kathmandu, in the autumn of 2009.
+Paddy Bushe, a poet and filmmaker who became friends with Cathal Ó Searcaigh after making a documentary about him, released that film, titled The Truth about Kathmandu, in the autumn of 2009.
 Bushe alleges that Fairytale of Kathmandu misrepresented the views of boys interviewed by Ní Chianáin.
 Narang Pant, whose testimony was central to the original documentary, states he was instructed to give rehearsed answers, and that he subsequently had asked her not to use the interview she had taken with him.
-Bushe also interviewed another young man of Nepal who states he was offered money by Ní Chianáin to give a critical account of Ó Searcaigh, which he refused to do.
-The comment alleging a payment for false testimony was broadcast on RTÉ Raidió na Gaeltachta which led Neasa Ní Chianáin to take legal action.
-As a result, RTÉ apologised to Neasa Ní Chianáin.
+Bushe also interviewed another young Nepali man who states he was offered money by Ní Chianáin to give a critical account of Ó Searcaigh, which he refused to do.
+The comment alleging a payment for false testimony was broadcast on RTÉ Raidió na Gaeltachta which led Neasa Ní Chianáin to take legal action; as a result, RTÉ apologised to Neasa Ní Chianáin.
 Ní Chianáin denied that there had been any misrepresentation of the views of those interviewed, stating that social services were happy with the account presented in the film and unedited footage and transcripts.
-She also argued that many of the boys were still contacted by O'Searcaigh and were receiving money from him, including the boy who asked her not to use his interview.
-She said this boy was under pressure from O'Searcaigh and that the hotel managers' decision to reveal his concerns supported her account of events.
+She also argued that many of the boys were still contacted by Ó Searcaigh and were receiving money from him, including the boy who asked her not to use his interview.
+She said this boy was under pressure from Ó Searcaigh and that the hotel managers' decision to reveal his concerns supported her account of events.